Overview of Washington Taxes

 Property taxes in Washington State are limited by a number of laws that put caps on the amount homeowners can be taxed, and the amount those taxes can increase in a given year.
 Specifically, the total of general, non-voter approved taxes cannot be more than 1%, and the total tax levy in an area cannot increase by more than 1% in a year.

-As a result of those rules, Washington State has tax rates somewhat below the national average.
-The state’s average effective tax rate is 1.06%.
-Read on to learn more about property tax rates and rules in Washington State.
+As a result of those rules, Washington State has tax rates below the national average.
+The state’s average effective tax rate is 0.84%, though high home values mean the median annual property tax payment is $4,061.

 In Washington State, taxes on real estate account for about 30% of all state and local tax revenues.
 Property taxes pay for local services like fire protection, public schools and parks.